25 October 2012 by Alex Stewart

 Bond is back.
-The release of Skyfall sees 007 back in action with some familiar trademarks.
+The release of the trailer for new film Spectre, out in October, sees 007 back in action with some familiar trademarks.
 Guns?
 Check.
 Car chases?
 Check.
 Creepy villain?
 Check.
 Cool gadgets and glamorous girls?
 Check and check.
 There's also the obligatory tourism and country-hopping we've become accustomed to.

-This time the action unfolds in London, Istanbul, Shanghai, Macau and Scotland.
-To celebrate the launch of the 23rd outing of everyone's favourite secret agent, we round-up how to see the world like James Bond.
-Whilst we can't guarantee you an exploding pen or Ursula Andress, we can show you where to head to for the prefect martini.
+In the previous film, Skyfall, Bond hopped from Istanbul to Shanghai, Macau and Scotland in pursuit of his enemy.
+This time the action unfolds in London, Mexico City, Rome, Austria and Morocco.
+To celebrate the launch of the 24th outing of everyone's favourite secret agent, we round-up how to see the world like James Bond.
+While we can't guarantee you an exploding pen or Ursula Andress, we can show you where to head to for the prefect martini.

-In the latest instalment, motorbikes tear across the roof of the Grand Bazaar, whilst Eminonu Square and the New Mosque also take a battering at the hands of Bond.
+In the most recent instalment, motorbikes tear across the roof of the Grand Bazaar, whilst Eminonu Square and the New Mosque also take a battering at the hands of Bond.
 The film does showcase the Old Quarter beautifully though.

 In previous films, the Byzantine Hagia Sophia mosque was the focal point for From Russia With Love; Sean Connery sailed beneath the Basilica Cistern in Sultanahmet Square to eavesdrop on the Russian Consulate in the same film.